larscom/ngx-translate-module-loader/README.md

    */
   modules: IModuleTranslation[]
   /**
+   * Custom parser after retrieving a response from the server in 'text' format.
+   * By using this property you can parse raw text into the required TranslationObject.
+   *
+   * This parser will be used for every 'module' unless you specificy a fileParser at 'module' level.
+   */
+  fileParser?: {
+    /**
+     * This property will append the file extension to the url when fetching from the server.
+     * For example: ./assets/i18n/feature1/en.json5 when you set it as json5 */
+    fileExtension: 'json5' | 'xml' | string
+    /**
+     * The parser function that can parse a string to a TranslationObject *
+     * For example: for a json file you would typically use: JSON.parse() *
+     * @param translation the raw translation file as text */
+    parseFn: (translation: string) => TranslationObject }
+  /**
    * By default, each module gets its own namespace so it doesn't conflict with other modules */ disableNamespace?: boolean